linuskmr/intcode-arduino/README.md

 ## Implementation Details

 The Arduino does not have enough SRAM to hold a large Intcode program completely in memory.
-For example, the program of [Day 19 of Advent of Code 2019](https://adventofcode.com/2019/day/9) has 300 int64's, resulting in a total of 5829 bytes.
+For example, the program of [Day 9 of Advent of Code 2019](https://adventofcode.com/2019/day/9) has over 950x int64's, resulting in a total of 7.6 KB with the available memory on my Arduino being just 2KB.

 That is why a Python script acts as an external storage medium.
-It loads an intcode program from a file.
-The Arduino can then communicate with the Python script via the serial interface:
+It loads a program from a file on the computer (which hopefully has more than 7.6 KB of RAM 😉) and makes the integers available one by one via the serial interface.
+The Arduino can read or write the value of a memory address.
+In addition, the input and output instructions are passed via the serial interface and the Python script to the user.
+The commands that the Arduino and the computer use to communicate consist of a list of strings separated by spaces.
+The zeroth argument is the type of the command, followed by the corresponding arguments for that operation.
+Below are a few examples:

 ```
 Arduino: GET <address>